tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 .. _inventory/avg_cost/definition:

-Average cost valuation (AVCO) evaluates a cost based on the total cost of goods bought or produced during a period, divided by the total number of items on-hand.
+Average cost valuation (AVCO) is an inventory valuation method that evaluates a cost based on the total cost of goods bought or produced during a period, divided by the total number of items on-hand.
 Inventory valuation is used to:

 - reflect the value of a company's assets;